 While the vast majority of German Shepherds will fall in this range, there are exceptions.
 Your veterinarian or else an experienced Shepherd breeder can tell you if your dog is the right weight for their age and height.

-The average weight of adult German Shepherds by gender are:
+The average weight of adult German Shepherds by gender as mentioned in the first paragraph:

 - Males: 66 – 88 pounds (30 – 40 kg)